 4. Adaptation of existing products and services.

 Disruptive.
-Where an existing problem could be solved by a new solutions:
+An existing problem could be solved with a new solution:

 1. New products and services